Learning to summarize user information for personalized reinforcement learning from human feedback: Related Work

 \section{Related Work}

-\paragraph{Reinforcement Learning from Human Feedback (RLHF).} Our work builds on reinforcement learning from human feedback (RLHF) ~\citep{ouyang2022traininglanguagemodelsfollow}, which models binary human preferences using the Bradley-Terry-Luce (BTL) model~\citep{Bradley1952RankAO}.
+\textbf{Reinforcement Learning from Human Feedback (RLHF).} Our work builds on reinforcement learning from human feedback (RLHF) ~\citep{ouyang2022traininglanguagemodelsfollow}, which models binary human preferences using the Bradley-Terry-Luce (BTL) model~\citep{Bradley1952RankAO}.
 The BTL model assumes the user provides preference ratings in terms of which of two responses they like better; it then learns a reward model (RM) that estimates the magnitude of the user's preferences using this data.
 This is then used to train an LLM policy to optimize responses based on the reward signal.
-RLHF has been effective in refining language models' responses to better align with user-preferred attributes, like helpfulness and truthfulness.
-While most existing works~\citep{bai2022traininghelpfulharmlessassistant, ouyang2022traininglanguagemodelsfollow, ziegler2020finetuninglanguagemodelshuman, siththaranjan2024distributionalpreferencelearningunderstanding} (including Direct Preference Optimization~\citep{rafailov2024directpreferenceoptimizationlanguage}, which avoids learning a reward model and instead directly learns an optimal policy under the assumed reward model) have assumed a single reward model to capture all user data, we are interested in personalized RLHF via a user-conditional reward model, similar to ~\citet{poddar2024personalizingreinforcementlearninghuman}.
+RLHF has been effective in refining language models' responses to better align with user-preferred attributes, like helpfulness and truthfulness~\citep{bai2022traininghelpfulharmlessassistant}.
+However, existing RLHF works~\citep{ziegler2020finetuninglanguagemodelshuman, bai2022traininghelpfulharmlessassistant, ouyang2022traininglanguagemodelsfollow, siththaranjan2024distributionalpreferencelearningunderstanding, rafailov2024directpreferenceoptimizationlanguage} have assumed a single reward model to capture all user data, which may be misaligned with heterogeneous users.